drigomedeiros/simpleappjs/README.md

 ### Usage example

-In this same repository you can find an usage example of Simple App JS on [branch simple_example]("https://github.com/drigomedeiros/simpleappjs/tree/simple_example").
+In this same repository you can find an usage example of Simple App JS on ["https://github.com/drigomedeiros/simpleappjs/tree/simple_example"] (branch simple_example).
 Do the same steps to have the application builded: 1) `npm install`; 2) `npm run build`.
 Then run the app with `npm run start`.
 Access [http://localhost:8080](http://localhost:8080) in the browser and see it working.

-If you want an example with AdminLTE style and Jakarta EE application, you can go to [Users MVC application]("https://github.com/drigomedeiros/users-mvc").
+If you want an example with AdminLTE style and Jakarta EE application, you can go to ["https://github.com/drigomedeiros/users-mvc"] (Users MVC application).

 ## Documentation